 Each month one of our pupils will reflect on their experience as a pupil barrister.
-Below are reflections from Gareth-Lee Smith on his first two months.

 Nearly two months have passed since I began pupillage in October.
 The stand-out takeaway has been that I have begun a steep learning curve, and this is notwithstanding the fact that I had an extensive practice as a county court advocate practising in civil matters prior to commencing pupillage.